Arijit-datascience/CNN_BatchNormalization_Regularization/README.md

 ![image](https://user-images.githubusercontent.com/31658286/121711963-cc1bb480-caf8-11eb-86c8-d4bd3649dcf0.png)

 We have two layers with batch size of 4, meaning 4 images in each batch.
+Each of the 4 2x2 matrices under a layer represent a channel.

 ![image](https://user-images.githubusercontent.com/31658286/121712318-40eeee80-caf9-11eb-874c-0c57ced2a6e8.png)

 ![image](https://user-images.githubusercontent.com/31658286/121712389-5401be80-caf9-11eb-8296-03472365ba00.png)

 ![image](https://user-images.githubusercontent.com/31658286/121712469-654acb00-caf9-11eb-83ef-7f91bd3248ec.png)

+If you are interested, you can check out the complete implementation of whats explained above in an excel sheet [HERE](https://github.com/Arijit-datascience/EVA6-BatchNormalization-Regularization/blob/main/Normalizations.xlsx)

 ## MNIST Digit Recognition
 Number of training samples: 60000